Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Introduction

-Several companies, including Google and Huggingface, have adopted \emph{model cards}~\cite{mitchell2019model} and \emph{datasheets}~\cite{gebru2021datasheets,pushkarna2022data} for better transparency of the properties of ML models or training datasets.
-We propse a similar notion, \emph{inference cards} for describing the properties of a specific \emph{inference}, e.g., binding the output of an inference, to the input and the model.
-Collectively, we refer to them as \emph{ML property cards} which are short documents a containing information about \emph{ML properties} such as intended use, risks and limitations, training procedure, datasets, and metrics for evaluation (e.g., accuracy, fairness, robustness)~\cite{mitchell2019model}.
-These ML property cards are generated by the model provider who trains and/or deploys the model.
-This requires trusting them to honestly provide the information in the ML property cards.
-While trusting reputable companies which open-source their models may be reasonable, we need to provide mechanisms to \emph{attest information in the ML property cards for regulatory compliance}.
-Further, as seen on Huggingface, trained models and their corresponding property cards from potentially malicious entities are also available in model marketplaces~\cite{mithrilsecurityPoisonGPTPoison}.
-Hence, there is a need for \emph{verifiable ML property cards} to ensure that the information contained in them is \emph{neither false nor tampered with}.
+Several companies, including Google and Huggingface, have adopted \emph{model cards}~\cite{mitchell2019model} and \emph{datasheets}~\cite{gebru2021datasheets,pushkarna2022data} for better transparency of ML model and dataset properties, respectively.
+We propose a similar notion called \emph{inference cards} for describing the properties of a specific \emph{inference}, e.g., binding the output of an inference, to the input and the model.
+Collectively, we refer to them as \emph{ML property cards} which are short documents containing information about \emph{ML properties} such as intended use, risks and limitations, training procedure, datasets, and metrics for evaluation (e.g., accuracy, fairness, robustness)~\cite{mitchell2019model}.
+These ML property cards are generated by the model provider who trains and/or deploys the model, implicitly assuming that model providers are trusted to include correct information in ML property cards.
+But this may not be a valid assumption, as it has been demonstrated that malicious entities can distribute models via marketplaces~\cite{mithrilsecurityPoisonGPTPoison}.
+Hence, \emph{ML property cards} must be \emph{verifiable} to ensure that \emph{their} information is \emph{neither false nor tampered with}.